 A 32-year old woman with a history of recurrent tonsillitis was admitted to a private hospital for tonsillectomy.
 She was overweight with a BMI of 35.
 The consultant anaesthetist, an MDU member, saw the patient before surgery, established an unremarkable past history but made no note of his visit.
 No pre-medication was prescribed.

-Induction of anesthesia and intubation were straightforward despite the presence of large tonsils.
+Induction of anaesthesia and intubation were straightforward despite the presence of large tonsils.
 The claimant was paralysed and ventilated throughout an uncomplicated procedure and a total of 10mgs of morphine was administered intravenously.

 Following extubation, the patient suffered a brief period of hypoxia which was rapidly corrected by pharyngeal suction and the administration of 100% oxygen by facemask.